Cats

 Setting Up the Kittening Area

-Introduce a kittening box around day 55 of the cats gestation period, when nesting behavior typically begins.
+Introduce a kittening box around day 55.
 The box should be:

 • Large enough for the queen to stretch out fully